Self hosted deployment

 , set the SOLARA_APP

-environment variable to myapp.py
+environment variable to sol.py

 $ export SOLARA_APP=sol.py